Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/GraphicsOverlay/AddGraphicsRenderer/readme.md

 # Add graphics with renderer

-A renderer allows you to change the style of all graphics in a graphics overlay by referencing a single symbol style.
+Change the style of all graphics in a graphics overlay by referencing a single symbol style.
-A renderer will only effect graphics that do not specify their own symbol style.

 ![screenshot](AddGraphicsRenderer.jpg)